phflot/neurovc/README.md

 # NeuroVC

+Toolbox with utility functions for computer vision setups in neuroscience.

 ### Licensing Notice:
 This project contains code derived from RAFT, which is licensed under the BSD 3-Clause License.
 See `neurovc/raft/LICENSE` for details.